Navigation auf uzh.ch

 We aim to deepen our knowledge of real, mental, and virtual worlds to find solutions for pressing societal needs and environmental problems of the mobile digital information society, increasingly living in densely populated urban areas.

-Our research lies at the interface of geographic information science, geographic information visualization/geovisual analytics, spatial cognition, and spatial epidemiology.
+Our research lies at the interface of geographic information science, geographic information visualization/geovisual analytics, human-computer interaction, spatial cognition and perception of the environment including human mobility.

 We follow three research threads involving (1) spatio-temporal visual analytics, (2) the design and development of geographic information displays, and (3) their empirical evaluation, to support affective, effective, and efficient decision making and behavior.